menu

 Broxton is a very small city located in the state of Georgia.
 With a population of 1,075 people and just one neighborhood, Broxton is the 314th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Broxton is generally considered to be a blue-collar town.
-47.44% of the Broxton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Broxton is a blue-collar town, with 47.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Broxton is a city of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Broxton who work in teaching (21.86%), office and administrative support (6.51%), and sales jobs (6.05%).

 The citizens of Broxton have a very low rate of college education: just 7.04% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.